paulinewee/paulinewee/README.md

 # 🙋 `whoami`

 **Pauline Wee** is interested in **Strategy**, **Design**, and **AI**.
-She currently works with the [NYUAD Human Data Interaction Lab](https://nyuad.nyu.edu/en/research/faculty-labs-and-projects/human-data-interaction-lab.html) on LLMs for nursing education funded by Mubadala Health.
+She currently works with the [NYUAD Human Data Interaction Lab](https://nyuad.nyu.edu/en/research/faculty-labs-and-projects/human-data-interaction-lab.html) on LLMs for nursing education.
 She is double majoring in Computer Science and Business, Organizations, and Society with minors in Economics and Interactive Media at New York University.

 ### 💬 Contact